PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-tax-rules.md

 - **Cancel** - button cancels the Tax editing form.
 - **Save and stay** - button saves the configured form and redirects to the same page.

-## New Tax Rule table (appears after submitting the Tax Rules main form)
+## New Tax Rule panel (appears after submitting the Tax Rules main form)

 - **Country** - dropdown, allows the selection of country for specific Tax Rule.
 By default it is set to All.
 - **Zip/Postal code range** - input, defines the zip or postal code for Tax Rule.